syedshahomerhussaini1/OIBSIP/README.md

 This repository contains a Python script that trains a Logistic Regression model on the Iris dataset and prints evaluation metrics.

 Files:
-- `iris_classification.py`: Main script (correct spelling) with CLI support.
-- `iris_classificaton.py`: Original file — contains the same logic but misspelled filename.
-- `Iris.csv/Iris.csv`: The dataset - keep in the same directory as the script.
-- `requirements.txt`: Python dependencies.

 Quick start (PowerShell):